logto-io/logto/packages/connectors/connector-http-email/README.md

 ## Set up HTTP email connector

-To use the HTTP email connector, you need to set up an HTTP endpoint that Logto can call.
-And an optional authorization token for the endpoint.
+To use the HTTP email connector, you need to set up an HTTP endpoint that Logto can call, and an optional authorization token for the endpoint.

 > 💡 **Tip**
 >